 Sights might be too strong of a word, but I don’t think there’s any other word for these tiny little bumps on each end of the slide.
 Bersa’s website bills them as “extra-low profile” and man they ain’t kidding.
 They’re certainly snag free, but that front sight is so small that it is almost impossible to pick up in fast fire.

 Both sights are so short that aligning the front sight between the rear sight is akin to seeing the last sliver of the sun before it sets on the horizon.
 The result is that, in fast fire, when I could visually see the front sight it tended to actually be just barely above the rear notch.
 That caused all of my shots to end in tight group, just about 4 inches above the target at 15 yards.

-Unfortunately, the sights are integral to the slide, so swapping them with something else is out of the question, at least not without expensive machining work into the budget pistol.
+Unfortunately, the sights are integral to the slide, so swapping them with your favorites from Crimson Trace or something else is out of the question, at least not without expensive machining work into the budget pistol.